News

 OET Writing Module: A Detailed Overview

-The Occupational English Test (OET) Writing module is designed to assess the written communication skills of healthcare professionals.
-It is a crucial part of the OET exam, which also includes Reading, Listening, and Speaking modules.
+The OET Writing module is designed to assess the written communication skills of healthcare professionals.
+It is a crucial part of the OET exam, including Reading, Listening, and Speaking modules.

 The Writing module is profession-specific, meaning that the task varies depending on the candidate's profession, such as nursing, dentistry, or medicine.